Skip to main content

 1. Gas reimbursement — capped, per-batch, gas-based (for any pool)

-2. Deployer royalty — launch mode only, sized from matched volume
+2. Deployer royalty — curve pools only, sized from matched volume

 Surplus is never used to fund settlement fees.
 Settlement fees are self-funded by each batch’s participants.